I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 }

-AgentCore Gateway requires IAM (SigV4) authentication.
-You might wonder about signature processing, but fortunately, the useful MCP Proxy for AWS library bridges this gap!
+While the MCP client for Gateway connections typically assumes token authentication, AgentCore Gateway requires IAM (SigV4) authentication.
+You might worry about implementing signature processing, but the convenient MCP Proxy for AWS library bridges this gap!
+We'll look at the implementation details later.

 https://github.com/aws/mcp-proxy-for-aws

-When to Use IAM vs M2M Authentication
+When to Choose IAM vs M2M Authentication

 IAM Authentication Constraints